Demystifying medical bills. Saving families.

 #5.
 Coding Errors

-Billing mistakes or coding errors can lead to incorrect charges.
-In fact, 80% of all medical bills have mistakes.
+After you receive a healthcare service, billing mistakes or coding errors are common.
+80% of all medical bills have mistakes!

-Request a copy of your itemized medical bill with CPT Codes.
+1. Request an itemized bill with CPT codes from your provider.
 The CPT codes most commonly used for screening mammograms are:

 #6.
 Balance Billing

-Balance billing is also called medical balance billing or surprise balance billing.
-It occurs when an in-network healthcare provider bills a patient for the difference between what the provider charges and what the insurance company pays.
+Balance billing, also called medical balance billing or surprise balance billing, occurs when an in-network healthcare provider bills a patient for the difference between what the provider charges and what the insurance company pays.

 Learn how to fight balance billing in our blog article, What is Balance Billing with Health Insurance, and How Can You Fight It?”